ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 connection between them.
 Each consensus client has a command similar to `--jwt-secret` that takes the file path as an argument.
 This must be consistent with the `jwtsecret` path provided to the execution client.

-**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet - for now just practise on a testnet such as Kilmn**
+**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet - for now just practise on a testnet such as Kiln**

 ### Adding Validators {#adding-validators}

 Each of the consensus clients have their own validator software that is described in detail in their respective documentation.
-The easiest way to handle staking and validator key generation is to use the [Staking Launchpad](https://launchpad.ethereum.org/).
+The easiest way to get started with staking and validator key generation is to use the [Prater Testnet Staking Launchpad](https://prater.launchpad.ethereum.org/), allowing you to test your setup.
+When you're ready for Mainnet, you can repeat these steps using the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/).

 ### Using the node {#using-the-node}